 SELECT DISTINCT `fullvisitorid` AS user_id, `similar[ga_sessions].fullvisitorid` AS similar_user_id, `similar[ga_sessions]_similarity` AS similarity FROM dtimbr.ga_sessions WHERE `similar[ga_sessions].fullvisitorid` IS NOT NULL

-Now that we had all the visitor IDs and similar visitor ID’s that had more than 1 similar keyword, as well as
+Now that you have all the visitor IDs and similar visitor IDs that had more than one similar keyword, as well as

-_similarity where the underline before similarity represents the similarity score in the relationship, we were ready to visualize the results.
+_similarity, where the underline before similarity represents the similarity score in the relationship, you are ready to visualize the results.

-We were able to see the different users on the left and right side connecting to their similar match in the middle.
-Many of these users both in the middle and on the sides connected to multiple users.
+You can see the different users on the left and right connecting to their similar match in the middle.
+Many of these users both in the middle and on the sides are connected to multiple users.

 Combining the community and similarity algorithms

-In our final example, we decided to build a recommendation query combing the relationships we’ve created for our community and similarity algorithms.
+In a final example, you can build a recommendation query combing the relationships you’ve created for community and similarity algorithms.

-What we did in this query, is we choose to focus on a random visitor with ID number ‘9209808985108850988’.
-We wanted the query to recommend products for our chosen user based on similar users who bought the recommended products.
-In order to gain more insight, we decided to ask for the communities that the recommended products belong to and see if there are any visible trends.
+This query focuses on a random visitor with ID number 9209808985108850988.
+It recommends products for the chosen user based on similar users who previously bought the recommended products.
+To gain more insight, ask for the communities that the recommended products belong to and see if there are any visible trends.

-After running the query, the following results returned:
+After running the query, you’ll see the following results:

-We were able to demonstrate timbr’s advanced semantic capabilities using the Google Analytics Knowledge Graph combined with Graph Algorithms all in simple SQL, allowing us to analyze, explore and visualize our data.
-Not only were we able to perform in-depth analysis, but were able to do so with extremely high-performance speeds, going through large amounts of data in a matter of seconds.
+In this post, we demonstrated timbr’s advanced semantic capabilities using the Google Analytics Knowledge Graph combined with Graph Algorithms all in simple SQL, enabling you to analyze, explore, and visualize your data.
+You can perform in-depth analysis with extremely high performance speeds, going through large amounts of data in a matter of seconds.

-We were able to accomplish our tasks and leverage our knowledge graph by connecting with RAPIDS cuGraph and NVIDIA GPU capabilities.
-Using cuGraph allowed us to query and analyze a mass amount of data in a fraction of the time it would have taken to do so using the standard CPU in NetworkX.
+You can make the most of your knowledge graph by connecting with RAPIDS cuGraph and NVIDIA GPU capabilities.
+Using cuGraph enables you to query and analyze a mass amount of data in a fraction of the time it would have taken to do so using the standard CPU in NetworkX.